Panzerschrek/U-00DC-Sprache-site/_posts/2024-09-24-stack-allocations.md

 ### Current approach

 However the first approach wasn't so great and had some limitations.
-It wasn't possible to call `alloca` in a loop, since allocated memory was freed only when function exits and thus using `alloca` in loop may lead to easy stack overflow.
+It wasn't possible to call `alloca` in a loop, since allocated memory was freed only when function exits and thus using `alloca` in a loop may lead to easy stack overflow.

 Implementing a heap-allocation fallback for large blocks size was also tricky.
-It was necessary to check if an allocation pointer needs to be freed at function and, even if potential `alloca` was conditional (inside a branch of `if` operator).
+It was necessary to check if an allocation pointer needs to be freed at the function and, even if potential `alloca` was conditional (inside a branch of `if` operator).

-So, I decided to remove these disadvantages and make this feature much better.
+So, I decided to find a better approach - without these disadvantages.

 Instead of `alloca` operator I introduced `alloca` declaration - a construction, which performs allocation and declares a raw pointer type variable to hold its result.
 It looks like this:
 ```
-// Allocate space for "some_size" elements of "i32" type and create stack variable with name "ptr" holding the address of memory block allocated.
+// Allocate space for "some_size" elements of "i32" type and
+// create stack variable with name "ptr" holding the address of memory block allocated.
 alloca i32 ptr[some_size];
 ```

 Doing so allowed me to track this allocation lifetime - attach it to the surrounding block.
 After destructors for variables of a scope block were called, allocations made by such `alloca` declarations may be freed too - both for stack allocation and heap fallback.
-For stack allocation I used `llvm.stacsave` and `llvm.stackrestore` instructions to free memory block allocated, which are translated to stack pointer register reading and restoring.
+For stack allocation I used `llvm.stacksave` and `llvm.stackrestore` intrinsics to free memory block allocated, which are translated to stack pointer register reading and restoring.

 This change allowed me to remove the mentioned above no-allocation-in-loop limitation.
 Additionally result machine code became much cleaner - allocation cleanup code is now executed only where it is necessary.